-Schools close as protesters occupy Hong Kong roads and campuses
+Hong Kong students hunker down for showdown amid talk of curfew

 Police fired tear gas near the tunnel early on Thursday to try to clear the protesters.
 Roads were strewn with bricks and other debris, leading to widespread traffic jams.

-Thousands of students barricaded themselves inside campuses at several universities overnight, preparing stockpiles of food, bricks, petrol bombs and other make-do weapons as they hunkered down.

-Dozens of riot police gathered outside several universities early on Thursday as students fortified their positions with metal poles, bricks and chairs.
+Dozens of riot police gathered outside several universities early in the day as students fortified their positions with metal poles, bricks and chairs.

-At Hong Kong’s Polytechnic University, near the Kowloon entrance of the Cross Harbour tunnel, hundreds of students wearing gas masks readied for confrontations with police.
+At the Polytechnic University, near the Kowloon entrance of the Cross Harbour tunnel, hundreds of students wearing gas masks readied for confrontation.

-Boxes of petrol bombs were placed at vantage points overlooking roads including the tunnel, which has been blocked since Wednesday evening.
+Boxes of petrol bombs were placed at vantage points overlooking roads, including the tunnel, which has been blocked since Wednesday evening.

 Students also poured litres of cooking oil across the ground in an attempt to thwart police should they try to enter.

-Masses of commuters queued at metro stations across the city after some rail services were suspended and roads closed.
-Some people, dressed in office wear, shouted at riot police who were deployed on station platforms.
+Violence has escalated in recent days, with police shooting and wounding one protester at close range and one man described as a “rioter” dousing a man with petrol before setting him on fire.

+The man who was shot was in stable condition in hospital.
+The man who was lit on fire suffered burns to his torso and head, and was in critical condition.

-The demonstrations were initially spurred by what many residents see as the stifling of freedoms guaranteed under a “one country, two systems” formula put in place when the territory returned to Chinese rule in 1997.
+The demonstrations were initially spurred by what many residents see as the stifling by Beijing of freedoms guaranteed under the “one country, two systems” formula put in place when the former British colony returned to Chinese rule in 1997.

-In particular, people were alarmed by a proposed law, now dropped, that would have seen criminal suspects liable to prosecution in mainland courts.
 Anger grew about what many see as police brutality as the protests intensified.

 China denies interfering and has blamed Western countries, including Britain and the United States, for stirring up trouble.
 Police deny using excessive force.

-Police said on Wednesday violence had reached a “very dangerous and even deadly level”.
+Police said on Wednesday violence had reached a “very dangerous and even deadly level” On Tuesday, they said Hong Kong was at the “brink of total breakdown”.

 Authorities said 64 people were injured during Wednesday’s clashes, which left two men in critical condition.
 There were no further details about their injuries.